Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Methodology

-The CD may remain complex for high-dimensional data with large $N$ despite the partial reduction of the computation by sparse data compression~\cite{runge2020discovering}.
-Hence, we incorporate a sparse link handling algorithm that assumes prior links to reduce the link searching space.
-The method aims to relieve the computation by reducing the number of conditional tests.
-The prior link assumption excludes self-lag causality and non-overlapping links on the binary anomaly data that $\mathbf{P A}_i \in X_j(t-s)$, $\forall j \neq i$.
-The assumption of self-lag exclusion reduces the computation of the link search from $\mathcal{O}\left( n'(N \tau_{\text{max}})^2 \right)$ to $\mathcal{O}\left(n'(N-1)N\tau_{\text{max}}^2 \right)$.
-The non-overlapping links assumption excludes prior links from temporally non-overlapping signals and eases the computation further to $\mathcal{O}\left(n'\sum_{i}^{N} N'_i\tau_{\text{max}}^2,~\text{where},~ N'_i\leq N-1 \right)$ (see Algorithm \ref{alg:rca__sparse_link_assum_handling}).
-The algorithm extends the anomaly flag regions by $\tau_{\text{max}}$ to calculate the overlap score that measures the time-lagged co-occurrence among a pair of variables, and a link is not considered during the learning phase if the overlap score is below a certain threshold, e.g., zero indicates no overlap.
+The CD may remain complex for high-dimensional data with large $N$ despite the reduction of the computation by $\mathcal{S}_d$~\cite{runge2020discovering}.
+Hence, we incorporate a sparse link handling algorithm $\mathcal{S}_e$ that selects the initial prior links to reduce the searching space (see Algorithm \ref{alg:rca__sparse_link_assum_handling} in \textupdate{Appendix \ref{sec:appendix_alg}}).
+The method aims to ameliorate the computation by reducing the number of conditional tests between potential links.
+The prior link assumption excludes self-lag links and links from non-coinciding variables on the binary anomaly data.